smurfd/smurfer/README.md

 - disconnect from server

 # TODO
-- need more ssl?
-- asyncio instead?
-- Call clib if like libworker.so is available
 - Set pid per worker
 - Send more data
 - pools of server ips/ports to listen on